cosmicfranz/Bash-In-the-Box/docs/index.md

 Indeed, such choice depends on the use case: if a script is to be run in a small system, `bitbox` directory — or even parts of it — can be bundled with it.
 Conversely, if wider access to the various BItBox functionalities is needed, the whole package can be installed.

+So, a bit of planning is needed in order to figure out which option is best.

-Optionally `run_tests.sh` script can be copied to or linked in `/usr/local/bin` if running unit tests is needed.
+If additional features are desired, manual operation is required: for example, if unit testing is used, `run_tests.sh` script has to be copied to or linked in `/usr/local/bin` (or other location).

-Anyway, a simple Makefile is provided to do all of these operations without hassles, neither for the user, nor for the packager.
+Thus, to simplify installation, an optional Makefile is provided to do the following operations:

+* copy the libraries in an appropriate location
+* ensure that `BIB_HOME` environment variable is always correctly set before use
+* additional tools (like `run_tests.sh`) are installed as well
+* optional testing of the whole library (the typical `make test`)

+This way, BItBox can be easily packaged as RPM, DEB or other format.